Last updated on January 31st, 2025 at 06:38 am

 Differences between VA loans for active duty and reservists.

 There are some differences between VA loans for active duty members and reservists.
-Active duty members typically have fewer requirements for qualifying for a VA loan, as they may be eligible for the loan after just 90 days of active duty service.
+Active duty members typically have fewer requirements for purchasing property with a VA loan, as they may be eligible for the loan after just 90 days of active duty service.
 Reservists must serve for at least six years in the Selected Reserve, National Guard, or another military branch to be eligible.

 Additionally, reservists may be required to provide additional documentation of their military service, income, and credit history.